 Let’s be honest: we’re pretty much all addicted to our phones and social media at this point.
 Don’t believe it?
 One survey found that the average adult now spends almost 2.5 hours every day on social media.
-We’re literally on our phones morning, noon and night checking out what everyone’s doing, where they’re going and what they’re eating.
+We’re literally on our phones morning, noon, and night, checking out what everyone’s doing, where they’re going, and what they’re eating.

 Speaking of eating…if you’re not using social media for your restaurant, now’s the time to create a strategy as part of your restaurant’s marketing and advertising plan.
-Digital marketing for restaurants is one of the fastest growing trends for advertising.
+Digital marketing for restaurants is one of the fastest-growing trends for advertising.
 Use our society’s phone addiction situation to drive your restaurant’s profits!

 4 Reasons Your Restaurant Needs to Use Social Media